AliSafari-IT/FullStackPlus/ASP.NET/readme.md

 ## Development Setup

 1. **User Authentication**: Implemented with ASP.NET Core Identity.
 Customization in the Identity UI for registration and login.
+    -   Implement user registration and login functionality.
+    -   Allow only authenticated users to create, edit, or delete posts.
 2. **Database Setup**: Define models and DbContext.
 Use EF Core migrations to create and update the database schema.
 3. **Razor Pages Development**: Create Razor Pages for each feature in the `Pages` directory.
 4. **Styling**: Use Bootstrap for CSS.
 Custom CSS can be added in the `wwwroot` directory.